 I was born and raised in the Midlands to Pakistani parents.
 Following my studies in Textile Design at Loughborough University I moved to London to pursue a career in Fashion.
 In London I designed ranges for various global brands, amongst them Laura Ashley, Monsoon and Alexandalexa.com.
 I experienced so many wonderful moments in London and those years definitely helped shape me into the human being I am now.
-However, at the end of 2015, I came to the realisation that the corporate world was no longer serving me.
-I therefore decided that it was time to utilise my skills, knowledge, experience and values to create a life that honoured me and moved back to my home city of Derby.
+However, at the end of 2015, after several life challenges I decided that it was time to utilise my skills, knowledge, experience and values to create a life that honoured me and moved back to my home city of Derby.

 I did not wake up one day and have an epiphany, that’s for sure!
 It was not quite that simple and smooth.
 For some time before moving away from London, I had been suffering from exhaustion and depression.
-Working in a cutthroat environment and investing in relationships that had bled me dry had taken their toll and led to feelings of numbness.
+Workplace challenges and investing in relationships that had bled me dry had taken their toll and led to feelings of numbness.
 I no longer had the energy to care about life and I was merely surviving.

-Eventually and thanks to a few friends who I am so grateful for, I began to meditate and then cognitive behavioural therapy.
+Eventually and thanks to the advice of a few friends, I began to meditate and had cognitive behavioural therapy.
 This led to months of self-reflection and analysis to recognise exactly what my behavioural patterns and relational habits had been.
 It was truly an awakening and the most empowering process I had ever experienced.

 Now I could make the relevant changes to create a life that made me happy and that is what I did.

-In October 2017, after the personal tragedy of losing one of my best friends to suicide I felt compelled to campaign about mental health, the focus being to eradicate stigmas surrounding mental illnesses.
-I used slogan t-shirts which I designed in collaboration with mental health movement ‘Time To Change’ as a vehicle to communicate this.
-I donate a percentage from the sales to mental health charity ‘Mind’ and local homeless shelter The Padley Group.
-Since becoming a mental health campaigner I have been featured several times in local press as well being featured in National Mental Health magazine ‘Happiful’.
+Alongside all of my training and personal development there has been a consistent theme running through my work which is eradicating stigmas surrounding mental illness.
+Partly due to my own experience but also after losing one of my best friends to suicide in 2017.
+I felt compelled to campaign and help those who are suffering.
+I used slogan t-shirts which I designed in collaboration with mental health campaign ‘Time to Change’.
+From the sales of my t-shirts, I donated a percentage to mental health charity ‘Mind’ and local homeless shelter The Padley Group.
+Since becoming a mental health campaigner, I have been featured in local press and national Mental Health magazine ‘Happiful’.

-This has been the journey that has led to my current work, empowering individuals to live authentically, take control of their own lives and honour their calling.
-I refer to it as work but this is not just work.
+I have invested a substantial amount of time and money into my own development because as humans we have a constant desire to evolve and grow.
+It has been through my own adversity and subsequently my investment that I am able to empower individuals to live authentically, take control of their own lives and honour their calling.
+I refer to it as work, but this is not just work.
 It is a calling, a joy and an honour to be changing lives in this way and I feel truly blessed.